chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_exec_authenticated_api_requests.rst

 where ``puts`` is the shorter version of the ``$stdout.puts`` predefined variable in |ruby|.

-The following example shows how to add a client named "monkeypants" and the ``/clients`` endpoint, and then return the private key for that user in the console:
+The following example shows how to add a client named "IBM305RAMAC" and the ``/clients`` endpoint, and then return the private key for that user in the console:

 .. code-block:: bash

    $ client_desc = {
-       "name"  => "monkeypants",
+       "name"  => "IBM305RAMAC",
        "admin" => false
      }